 The web page of the Albion Beatnik Bookstore in Oxford: muses and misspills on books, jazz, poetry, stuff like false flags and smoke screen: is randomly decrepid and is neo-bankrupt: is so analogue it's anal.

-DINU LIPATTI was a Romanian pianist who died in 1950 at the tragically early age of 33, when he succumbed to complication arising from Hodgkins’ lymphoma.
+DINU LIPATTI was a Romanian pianist who died in 1950 at the tragically early age of 33.
+He succumbed to complication arising from Hodgkins’ lymphoma.
 Yet for all its brevity and intensity, his life was far from unfulfilled: in an emotionally tense and painfully short period of time he charged the musical world with brilliance.
 He came to international prominence in 1943, and his musical achievements in the following seven years were abridged first by the Second World War, when he settled in Geneva, and then by illness, whose debilitating conclusion was staved temporarily by cortisone injections funded by musical fans from Menuhin to Stravinsky.
 His performances were few, his studio recordings amount to less than four hours worth, there is no filmed footage of him (although three radio interviews survive), and there is only a small but slowly expanding collection of recorded live performance; those who knew him are now mostly dead.
 Such a biography is the stuff of legend, and his musical afterglow is revered as the Holy Grail.
 His reputation has been fed by a relentless lust to recover and piece together the jigsaw of his extant live recordings, often known theoretically to exist yet still to be found, and the legendary mishap of recording companies issuing performances hailed as his (but not) has only fired the bonfire of curiosity.
 But his career remained in miniature only, there is no replete body of work, and the classical music world is too cerebral to succumb to the iconicity of a James Dean.
 Lipatti is now the preserve of the hardcore or the indulgently idiosyncratic or the nostalgically historic, but as such he remains the pianists’ pianist, and his scant recordings a litmus test of true worth.

 It can be argued that Lipatti was a pivotal figure in the history of twentieth century piano performance.
 He straddled two dichotomous worlds, two contrasting eras of performance and personality.
 And if not quite at the meeting point of these two worlds (he was in some ways a figure ahead of his time), he was a baton carrier, and he exhibited perhaps the finest traits of both.